School is open from 8.50am to 3.15pm for Reception, Key Stage 1 and Key Stage 2.

 Do work hard – Don’t waste your or other people’s time.

 Do be honest – Don’t cover up the truth.

 Do look after property – Don’t waste or damage things.

 In the Autumn term there is an opportunity for you to meet with your child’s teacher to discuss how they are settling into their new class, as well as progress and targets.
-This will be followed by a short end of term written report.
 There will be further parent consultations during the Spring term.
-Towards the end of the Autumn and Summer Terms you will receive a written report on your child’s academic, social and physical progress.
+Towards the end of the Summer Term you will receive a written report on your child’s academic, social and physical progress.